rdinnager/rdinnager.github.com/index.md

 ---
 {% include JB/setup %}

 Welcome to my Open Science Notebook.
 This is where I keep all my day-to-day noted for my scientific work in ecology.
-It is mainly for my own benefit, but there be some things of use for other people.
+It is mainly for my own benefit, but there may be some things of use or interest to other people.
 Feel free to use whatever you like (with attribution please!).
-Also, please get in touch if you see anything interesting here.
+Also, please get in touch if you see anything interesting here that you would like to talk about.

 #Posts